smatsushima1/documentation/vba.md

 val_contracts = go_to_folder.contracts.value

-'step 1 - save row value and folder column value 'whatever is captured in the folder column, we want to capture it 'identical to button_go_to sub procedure
+' Save row value and folder column value
+' Whatever is captured in the folder column, we want to capture it ' Identical to button_go_to sub procedure
 With ws3.Columns(1)
   find_row = .Find(what:=val_contracts, LookAt:=xlWhole).Row
   folder = .Cells(find_row, 2).value
 End With

-'step 2 - select folder location
+' Select folder location
-'if the folder value is empty, then add folder to folder column 'if not empty and value is already there, raise warning to proceed 'if user doesn't want to continue, then exit sub
+' If the folder value is empty, then add folder to folder column ' If not empty and value is already there, raise warning to proceed ' If user doesn't want to continue, then exit sub
-'save folder path as the value in the folder column
+' Save folder path as the value in the folder column
 If folder = vbNullString Then
   With Application.FileDialog(msoFileDialogFolderPicker)
     .Title = "Select Folder"